-A series of 36 tall, vertical brass pipes fluted at the top from which water cascades into a shallow red-tiled, circular pool at the base.
-Surrounding the the pool is a larger circular paved area which bears the inscription, at the perimeter of which are 20 smaller stone pillars.
-Two of these smaller pillars house the initial dedication plaque and the plaque dedicating the new fountainhead.
+A series of 36 tall, vertical brass pipes, fluted at the top, from which water cascades into a shallow red-tiled, circular pool at the base.
+Surrounding the pool is a larger circular paved area which bears the inscription.
+At the perimeter of the area are 20 smaller stone pillars.
+Two of these pillars house the initial dedication plaque and the plaque dedicating the new fountainhead.
 The memorial is located at an entrance to the Royal Botanic Gardens, opposite the State Library of NSW, Mitchell Library building.

 Inscription at base of fountain:

 This fountain was erected in remembrance of Lieutentant General Sir Leslie Morshead KCB, KBE, CMG, DSO, ED and all the men who served with him 1914-18 1939-45.